 Nepal seems to be one of those countries that never runs out of beauty.
 Just when you think it can’t get any better, it does.
 I’m lucky enough to have a local friend who was willing to show me what he referred to as “pure Nepal.”
 We’d be heading into the Annapurna Conservation Area, but we’d be on a route that few people touristed.
 The location was a surprise, so when we arrived at Tangting Village I was absolutely blown away.
 This tiny little town sits perched on the side of a mountain and overlooks the Himalayas including Annapurna II, Annapurna IV, and Lamjung.

 When we arrived, I was the only tourist in the entire town.
 Later, four other trekkers would pass through on their way to Sikles.
-That being said, it seems most people just stop at the guesthouse for a night, sleep, and leave the next morning without actually seeing the village.
+It seems most people just stop at the guesthouse for a night, sleep, and leave the next morning without actually seeing the village.
 We decided to spend three days and two nights during Tihar, a Nepali festival.
-You can read more about the festival here.
 I wanted to see village life and what Nepal is really like.
 Getting away from the main cities and well traveled Annapurna Circuit would give me some insight into how locals really live.

 We were greeted by the guesthouse owners who made us chai and lunch.
 The Tangting Guest House is the only guesthouse and restaurant in the entire village.
 I got to practice my Nepali with the owners, and then we set out to explore.
 Since the road to Tangting is new, there are no vehicles.
 The “streets”, which are more like sidewalks, are made of large stones giving them a whimsical European feel.
 The homes have beautiful gardens full of flowers and organic vegetables.
 In the evenings, kids play in the yards while the grownups finish laying grains out to dry in the sun.
 Village life is simple yet full of beauty.